 On the traditional Christian Calendar, there are a few seasons that invite Christians of all denominations and traditions to step into the life of Jesus, thus making Him the center.
-This year, we are focusing on the Day-by-Day process of becoming more like Jesus.
-As Jesus journeyed daily towards the Cross, so do we journey towards Him daily.
-We'll sing this song each week as we gather together as a celebration of the patience of God for us and our slow, yet purposeful transformation.
+This year, we are focusing on the Armor of God from Ephesians 6.
+Just as Jesus was led into the desert where He was tempted by the devil, so do we join Him in becoming more aware of our enemy's schemes

 For those of you new to the Lenten season, let me invite you to do a few things:

 First, heed Jesus' invitation to follow Him.
 Throughout the Gospels you find Jesus inviting people of all races, ages, and genders to follow closely to Him as He traveled throughout the region spreading the Good News.
 As He did, thousands would come to Him with their needs, and occasionally, He'd meet them.
 Lent is a season of bringing our needs to Jesus and pleading with Him to meet them, according to His mercy.

 Second, Lent is a time to be renewed by the commands to repent and find rest in Jesus.
 Through the next six weeks leading up to Easter, we'll enter an intentional season where we will be asking God to reorder our lives and loves so that they are more clearly focused on loving Jesus above all things.
 You and I cannot enter that season without a time of repentance and confession.
 I encourage you to take some time today to ask the Spirit to reveal to you: "What I have put before you in my affections?"
 A good way to discover this is by reviewing your calendar, your checking account balance, or to ask a trusted friend to help you identify where you've gone astray.